 - If an entity fails to submit a CAP, it may be removed from the 340B Program.

-- Once an audit report is finalized by OPA, the findings and any associated corrective action will be summarized on the OPA public website.
+- Once an audit report is finalized by OPA, the findings and any associated sanctions will be summarized on the OPA public website.

-- For audits performed in Fiscal Years 2015 and earlier, once HRSA reviews and approves a CAP, the covered entity will be required to provide HRSA a public letter that outlines the findings requiring possible repayment, states that repayment may be necessary, and provides entity contact information for manufacturers to utilize.
-This letter will be posted on the HRSA website under the CAP column in the audit findings table.
-For audits performed in Fiscal Years 2016 and later, covered entities will no longer be required to post on HRSA’s website a public letter to manufacturers.
-However, HRSA will post a public notice in order to publicly alert manufacturers to the extent that violations have occurred.
+- HRSA will post a notice on its website to alert manufacturers to the extent that violations have occurred.
 This notice will include findings of the 340B Program audit requiring repayment and entity contact information for manufacturers to utilize.
-Covered entities are ultimately responsible for identifying all affected manufacturers and for contacting each to notify them of program violations and to begin a dialogue on a method for possible repayment.
-HRSA closes out the audit once the covered entity attests that all repayment is resolved (if necessary) and that the CAP has been fully implemented.
+Covered entities are responsible for identifying and contacting all affected manufacturers to notify them of 340B Program violations and to discuss a method for possible repayment.
+HRSA will close out the audit once the covered entity attests that all repayments have been resolved (if necessary), and that the CAP has been fully implemented.

 HRSA has developed a program-specific audit process for its 340B compliance audits.
 340B compliance audits are conducted by highly trained auditors in accordance with this process.
 Unlike other statutorily authorized programs, the 340B statute does not require HRSA to use Generally Accepted Government Auditing Standards (GAGAS) for 340B Program audits.